Nonlocality-induced surface localization in Bose-Einstein condensates of light: BEC in a double-well potential

 Lastly, in the third regime, for $\sigma\gtrsim S$, the effect of the interaction becomes trivial.
 In this case, the interaction on the scale of the condensate size becomes all-to-all, i.e., the density at each point $x$ interacts with the density of the whole condensate, and thus one can write Eq.~\eqref{eq:grosspitaevskiiequation2} with $K(\mathbf{r},\mathbf{r}')\equiv K_0$, i.e.,

-The interaction then simply becomes a overall energy shift that can be included in the definition of $\mu$ and then the system returns to be effectively linear.
-This is clearly observed in Fig.~\ref{fig:doublewellpotentialwavefunction}, panels (a) and (b), for $\sigma=6$ (orange line), and especially for $\sigma=9$ (red line), where the density becomes equal to the one in the linear case (black dashed line).
+The interaction then simply becomes an overall energy shift that can be included in the definition of $\mu$ and then the system returns to be effectively linear.
+This is clearly observed in Fig.~\ref{fig:doublewellpotentialwavefunction}, panels (a) and (b), for $\sigma=6$ \revthree{(light green dashed line)}, and especially for $\sigma=9$ (red \revthree{solid} line), where the density becomes equal to the one in the linear case (black dashed line).